-The Cat Act 2011 seeks to ensure responsible pet ownership by reducing the number of unwanted cats that are euthanised each year.
+The Cat Act 2011 seeks to ensure responsible pet ownership by reducing the number of unwanted cats and that which are euthanised each year.
 All cats must be sterilised/desexed before they reach six (6) months of age.
 All kittens should be sterilised around three months of age before they reach sexual maturity.